ChadbouM/IAI/README.txt

 Currently building a framework for the 2.0 system.
-Have created a functional Map Editor, which uses a background image and time dimensions to create a file for the game.
-Currently developing the addition of Enemies and Pick-Ups to the Map.
+Have created a functional Map Editor, which uses a background image and time dimensions to create a file for the game and allows the addition of Enemies and Pick-Up Items(In Progress)

 The game itself will involve importing elements from the original IAI, as well as redesigning other components.
 Which will be added as the rest of the project